madison-4/monty/README.md

 	- an error occured
 - If you can’t malloc anymore, print the error message Error: malloc failed, followed by a new line, and exit with status EXIT_FAILURE.
 - You have to use malloc and free and are not allowed to use any other function from man malloc (realloc, calloc, …)

+# About
+This project is  to ensure our understanding fo data structures